Samson and Delilah (opera): 20th and 21st century performance history

 Samson et Dalila became a consistent presence in the opera houses of Europe.
 By 1920, the Paris Opéra alone had given more than five hundred performances of the opera.
 In the decades after World War II, it was less often heard by European audiences; but since the 1980s it has regained much of its former Continental popularity.
 Recent European productions include performances at La Scala, Milan, in 2002 (Domingo and Borodina); the Royal Opera House, Covent Garden, in 2004 (Denyce Graves and José Cura) and again in 2022; the Royal Swedish Opera in 2008 (Anna Larsson and Lars Cleveman).
+On October 10, 2025, Samson et Dalila became the first opera premiere of the 106th season of the Slovak National Theatre (SND) in Bratislava.
+This iconic work of Saint-Saëns returned to Bratislava almost a century after its initial performance in 1927.
+Since then, the opera has been staged twice in Slovakia: in Košice in 1970 and again in 2019.

 Throughout its history, Samson et Dalila has served as a star vehicle for many singers.
 The role of Delilah is considered to be one of the great opera roles for the mezzo-soprano.

 Libretto

 Although the libretto of Samson et Dalila is taken from Chapter 16 of the Book of Judges, the opera does not include the accounts of Samson's heroic deeds which earned him both fame and leadership among the Hebrews.
 The accounts of Samson's slaying of a lion and his triumph over 1000 Philistines while wielding only the jawbone of an ass are omitted.
 Saint-Saëns and his librettist most likely made this choice so the story would concentrate on Dalila.
 Samson, therefore, is presented as an inspiring leader rather than the almost supernatural hero of the Bible.
 It is his vulnerable, tender heart and his susceptibility to the protestations of love from a dissembling woman that is the focus of the plot.
 Delilah is portrayed as a manipulative, conniving, ruthless woman bent on revenge.
 Samson's numerous attempts to conceal the secret of his strength in the Biblical account are only referenced by Dalila in her duet with the High Priest in the opera, and the revelation that his strength resides in his hair occurs offstage.
 The opera includes some material not found in the Bible such as the death of Abimélech in act 1.